Kenneth L. Shigley, Sr.

 Mr. Shigley is currently a trustee of The Peachtree Trust.
 Over the years, he has served as an elder at Peachtree Presbyterian Church, assistant scoutmaster of the Boy Scout troop where his son became an Eagle Scout, YMCA youth soccer coach, board chair of a church-based (now independent) child development center, board member of Lifegate counseling center, secretary of the Bill Maness Good Samaritan Scholarship Fund, Inc. For several years, he was also on the national advisory board of the Children's Tumor Foundation Endurance Team with which he completed the Chicago Marathon, New York City Marathon and half marathons in Savannah, Las Vegas, Columbia and Atlanta.

-Ken and Sally Shigley have been married since 1983.
-They are proud of their two young adult children.
-Anne, 29, lives in New Hampshire where she works in early childhood education and her husband is a telecommunications engineer for Dartmouth College.
-Ken Jr., 27, owns Pick Your Fitness, LLC and is a fitness and golf trainer at Capital City Club.
+Ken and Sally Shigley were married almost 34 years before her death due to a brain tumor in June 2017.
+They had two children, now young adults.
+Anne, 30, lives in New Hampshire where she is an elementary special education paraprofessional and her husband is a telecommunications engineer for Dartmouth College.
+Ken Jr., 28, owns Pick Your Fitness, LLC and is a fitness and golf trainer at Capital City Club in Brookhaven.

-In his spare time, Ken enjoys camping, hiking, biking, scuba diving and travel with his wife.
+In his spare time, Ken enjoys camping, hiking, biking, scuba diving and travel.

 J.D., Emory University